shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

+- Make Direct Message and Channels collapsable.
+- Add buttons for "Join Channel" and "Add Friend" to Channel and Direct Message sections respectively
 - Migrate to PostgresSQL and add avatar url fields to user objects in all models
-- Make Direct Message and Channels collapsable.
 - Typing events support.
 - Invite to channel by URL system